Moving from Myrtle Beach to Greenville, SC

 Best movers from Myrtle Beach to Greenville

-Safeway Moving is our top-rated full-service pick for larger moves from Myrtle Beach to Greenville.
-With 14 years in the moving industry and service throughout South Carolina, they're a strong fit for intrastate moves of 252 miles.
+Safeway Moving is our best overall value pick for full-service moves from Myrtle Beach to Greenville.
+With 14 years in the moving industry, statewide service throughout South Carolina, and a 4.9 out of 5 stars moveBuddha rating, Safeway Moving handles intrastate moves of 252 miles with the logistics infrastructure most local operators can't match.

 Moving the reverse route?
 We've got you covered with our Greenville to Myrtle Beach guide.